Electromagnetic and Exotic Moments in Nuclear DFT: ONE-BODY MOMENTS

 \subsection{Experimental data}

-Collecting nuclear data and ensuring its integrity is a crucial task for advancing the field, as it helps structure our understanding of the nucleus and provides a solid foundation for theory and applications.
+Collecting nuclear data and ensuring its integrity are crucial for advancing the field, as they help structure our understanding of the nucleus and provide a solid foundation for theory and applications.
 Electromagnetic interactions are significant probes of the nucleus and are very well controlled by contemporary laboratory techniques, making them the interaction of choice for nuclear physics studies.
 Over the years, many measurements of static multipole moments, electromagnetic decays, and charge radii have been compiled in evaluated nuclear databases, providing a reliable and accessible source of information on the nucleus, of great interest to the scientific community (see References~ \citemany{nuclear_data_sheets}{(Sto21)} for compilations of electromagnetic moments).

 Among the multipole moments that can be directly accessed experimentally today are the magnetic dipole, electric quadrupole, and magnetic octupole moments of ground and excited states.
 The magnetic dipole and electric quadrupole moments are determined using several model-independent techniques, such as laser spectroscopy, muonic-atom transitions, magnetic resonance, \textit{etc.} (References~\cite{Gerda_Neyens_2003, Blaum_2013, YANG2023104005,(Geo25)}).
 Characterising quadrupole $Q$ and magnetic dipole $\mu$ moments is essential for studying emergent properties in the nuclear chart.
 Its main technical difficulty lies in properly setting up an external field and coupling it to the nucleus.
 In the case of $\mu$, the interaction energy is proportional to the external magnetic field $\bm{B}$.
 In contrast, for $Q$ it is proportional to the gradient of the external electric field $\nabla\bm{E}$, making its direct measurement more challenging at the nuclear scale.
 These observables are also the primary source of evidence for collectivity and single-particle dynamics in the nucleus, thus making them crucial for testing theories.
 Determining the exact values of the multipole moments remains a challenge across various theoretical approaches due to the numerous interactions involved and their varying importance across the nuclear chart.